hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Sometimes when I write too much, i get lost in the details.
+* And focus too much on the writing aspect rather than thinking
+* I believe writing has it's merit but it should be done at key points, not detailing the details
+* Try to work in your head as much as possible
+* Also sometimes the latex formatting gets in the way of clearly organizing.
+  * Do keep the clear notes and later reorganize

 ## Stop being results driven
 * just because you make alot of progress or win, it is not a indicator of how well you are doing
 * because there are too many variables that determine whether you are doing well or not